Magic!

-Magic! (stylized in all uppercase) is a Canadian reggae fusion band based in Toronto, Ontario.
-The band is composed of lead vocalist, guitarist/producer Nasri Atweh, guitarist/keyboardist Mark "Pelli" Pellizzer, and bassist Ben Spivak.
+Magic! (stylized in all uppercase) is a Canadian reggae fusion band from Toronto.
+Based in Los Angeles, the band comprises lead vocalist/guitarist/producer Nasri Atweh, guitarist/keyboardist Mark "Pelli" Pellizzer, and bassist Ben Spivak.
 Active since 2012, the band is signed with Latium, Sony, and RCA Records, releasing their debut studio album Don't Kill the Magic in 2014, their second studio album Primary Colours in 2016, and their third studio album Expectations in 2018.
 They are best known for their hit single "Rude", which charted at No. 1 in several countries worldwide, including the US and UK.

 The band is heavily inspired by the Police and Bob Marley and the Wailers.
 They are known for having a signature reggae-influenced pop sound.

 History

 Early years

 All members of the band are from the Toronto area of Canada.
 The lead singer of Magic!, Nasri, had worked with and written songs for different pop acts prior to the start of the band, mainly alongside Adam Messinger, together known as the Messengers.
 He met Mark Pellizzer in the studio and within a week they wrote the song "Don't Judge Me" for Chris Brown.
 Nasri described the chemistry between himself and Pellizzer as "different than writing chemistry, it was more artistic."
 A few weeks later, while Mark was playing a reggae tune on the guitar, Nasri suggested starting a band like "modern-day Police."

 Next to join the band was Alex Tanas.
-He and Mark Pellizzer knew each other, since they both had been members of the Justin Nozuka band for several years.
+He and Mark Pellizzer knew each other since they both had been members of the Justin Nozuka band for several years.

-Prior to joining Magic!, Ben Spivak had been playing with the Toronto-based Julian Taylor Band, releasing Never Gonna Give You Up in 2012.
+Finally, Ben Spivak joined the band in May 2013.
+Prior to joining Magic!, Spivak had been playing with the Toronto-based Julian Taylor Band, releasing "Never Gonna Give You Up" in 2012.
 Julian Taylor and Jeremy Elliot had enjoyed success playing in Staggered Crossing with "Further Again" hitting #6 in 2001 on the Canadian Hot 100 chart.